John Charles Cox

-John Charles Cox (1843–23 February 1919) was an English cleric, activist and local historian.
+John Charles Cox (1843 – 23 February 1919; published under the name J. Charles Cox) was an English cleric, activist and local historian.

 Life

 He was born in Parwich, Derbyshire, the son of Edward Cox, vicar of Luccombe, Somerset, and was educated at Repton School.
 He studied at The Queen's College, Oxford, for two years from 1862, but left without graduating, becoming a partner in the Wingerworth Coal Company, Derbyshire.
 He remained with the company to 1885, but was ordained as an Anglican priest in 1881.